brandonreid/benchmark-pattern-library/README.md

 ### Starting Dev Environment
 `cd` into the pattern library repo after you clone it.
 Run `jekyll serve` to start your local server and initiate watches.
 Go to `http://localhost:4000/`.
-When you make a change, updates will display right away.
+When you make a change, Jekyll will recompile automatically, but you will have to refresh your browser to see the changes.